 I’m sorry to say I struggle to enjoy much at all after a night of 5 30-45 minute sleeps weeks on end.

-So this leads me to 3 main issues with feeding on demand in the long-run
+So this leads me to 3 main issues with nursing on-demand in the long-run

 #1 The mothers’ needs are almost completely ignored

-#2 Feeding on demand can result in and almost encourages a ‘snacker’
+#2 Nursing on-demand can result in and almost always encourages a ‘snacker’

 #3 It does nothing to aid the speed up of mature circadian rhythms